ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 to change the stepping mode, uncomment the corresponding macro in `stepper.h`.

 ![Stepper Mode](./images/STEPPING%20MODE.png)

+Then, if using the potentiometer current limit, monitor the signals OUT1 and OUT2 on the pin header (1V/A) with an oscilloscope while adjusting to set the appropriate level.

 ## Setup
 This project can be replicated in MCC, with the exception of the `stepper.h` and `stepper.c` files, these will have to be imported from this project.